What is user research in UX design?

 What is the 80/20 rule in UX?

 The Pareto Principle in UX suggests that 80% of users typically use 20% of features.
-Research helps identify which features matter most to prioritize development resources.
-Rather than building everything, focus on the "vital few" features users rely on most, optimizing for the greatest impact on satisfaction and engagement.
+Research helps identify which features matter most so you can prioritize development resources accordingly.
+Rather than building everything, focus on the features users rely on most and optimize those for the greatest impact on satisfaction and engagement.

 What are the 4 C's of UX design?